Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-\paragraph{Macro search space} Similar to residual connections and dense connections in CNNs, node representations in one layer of GNNs do not necessarily solely depend on the immediate previous layer~\cite{li2019deepgcns,xu2018representation}.
+Similar to residual connections and dense connections in CNNs, node representations in one layer of GNNs do not necessarily solely depend on the immediate previous layer~\cite{li2019deepgcns,xu2018representation}.
 These connectivity patterns between layers form the macro search space.
 Formally, such designs are formulated as

 where $\mathcal{F}_{jl}(\cdot)$ can be the message-passing layer in Eq.~\eqref{eq:mpnn}, ZERO (i.e., not connecting), IDENTITY (e.g., residual connections), or an MLP.
 Since the dimensionality of $\mathbf{H}^{(j)}$ can vary, IDENTITY can only be adopted if the dimensionality of each layer matches.